timdewild/Solar-System-Simulator/README.md

 ```

 ## How to run
 See the example notebook `example.ipynb`.
-Create a Jupyter notebook in the same directory as where `main.py
+Create a Jupyter notebook in the same directory as where `main.py` is located and import the `Body` and `SolarSystem` classes.
+Using these classes, the animations can be generated as explained in the example notebook.

 ## References